 The above submission still requires the preparation of the recipe, however, the ingredient submission is correct.
 The ingredient name, type, measurement, and applicable branding are listed next to the appropriate ingredient.
 This information can be entered into MenuCalc for a very accurate menu nutrition analysis.

-In the same detailed way that you would submit your ingredient measurement information, it is important to identify the overall menu recipe’s portion measurement.
-It is likely that your establishment is preparing recipes in batches and not only one at a time.
-For this reason, when a recipe is submitted, you must also identify how many portions can be served from this recipe.
+In the same detailed way that you would submit your ingredient measurement information, you must also accurately report a menu recipe’s portion measurements.
+Typically, restaurants prepare recipes in batches.
+As a result, you must also identify how many portions can be served from this recipe when submitting for nutrition analysis.
 If the above Chicken Parmesan recipe makes 5 servings, this must be identified in order to accurately calculate the individual portion size’s nutrition information that will be placed on your restaurant menu.

-Sub-recipes are recipes that support a final menu recipe.
-When your dedicated nutritionist is performing your menu nutrition analysis, they will need to know about any supportive recipes that go into any of your final recipes.
+Typically, sub-recipes support final menu recipes.
+When your dedicated nutritionist performs your menu nutrition analysis, they need to know about any supportive recipes that make up any of your final recipes.
 What this means is that if you create your own marinara sauce in-house and you apply that marinara sauce to 5 of your recipes, your marinara sauce is a “sub” recipe or a recipe within a recipe.
 The information for these supportive recipes is just as important as the final menu recipes themselves.
 You will need to submit your sub-recipes in the same format as you would your final recipes by

 following the example above.

-Unique ingredients in our system are called “external ingredients”.
-You can submit these ingredients to our nutrition team by sending a link to the manufacturer’s website that has the nutrition information on file, or you can send a photo of the product’s nutrition facts panel to our staff for implementation into your menu nutrition analysis.
-We will then apply the ingredient to the appropriately identified recipe.
+“External ingredients” refer to unique ingredients in our system.
+You can submit these ingredients to our nutrition team by sending a link to the manufacturer’s website.
+Alternatively, if you send a photo of the product’s nutrition facts panel to our staff, the will implement that information into your menu nutrition analysis.
+We then apply that ingredient to the appropriate recipe.

-In rare cases, the external ingredient information is difficult to find.
-In an instance like this, your dedicated nutritionist can reach out to the manufacturer of your external ingredient on your behalf, or you may request the nutritional information from the manufacturer.
+Sometimes, the external ingredient don’t have that information readily available.
+In this case, your dedicated nutritionist reaches out to the manufacturer of your external ingredient on your behalf.
+Alternatively, you may request the nutritional information from the manufacturer personally.
 All manufacturers MUST provide the nutrition information for the products that they create.
-And in our experience, this is a very common request that is happily obliged.
+Luckily, manufacturers typically oblige happily to these requests.

 Well, there you have it!
 Everything you need to know about working with a nutrition professional on your menu nutrition analysis is yours to have.
 We’ve also created a simple guide for our clients to follow on the do’s and don’t for recipe submission.
 You can download that here.